ladybroomis/book_app/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample application for
+This is the application for
 Matt Schmitz

 2/6/2014
+we are
+practicing
+in class
+right now